steog88/PhysBiblio/README.md

 sudo pip3 install physbiblio
 ```

+At this point, `PhysBiblio` will be installed in your computer, in Linux it will be in some folder like `/usr/local/bin/` or `/your/user/folder/.local/bin/`.

 ### Test that everything works
 Once you have installed the software, you may want to spend few minutes to run the test suite
 and check that everything works.
-The test suite is available through the `setup.py` script that is stored in the same directory as the `physbiblio.py` executable:
+The test suite is available through the same `PhysBiblio` executable with the command `test`:
 ```
-python /path/to/physbiblio/setup.py test
+python /path/to/PhysBiblio test
 ```
 To run with `python3.x`, use instead:
 ```
-python3 /path/to/physbiblio/setup.py test
+python3 /path/to/PhysBiblio test
 ```

-The entire suite of tests will check that all the functions work properly and should complete without errors and failures.
+The entire suite of tests will check that all the functions work properly and should complete without errors and failures in a few minutes, depending on the internet connection speed.
 A failure may be due to missing packages or missing internet connection (or bugs).
 If you are not sure which is your case, please ask help  [here](https://github.com/steog88/physBiblio/issues).

 ### Usage
-To run the program, execute `physbiblio.py` that have been installed.
+To run the program, execute `PhysBiblio` that have been installed.
 By default it will run with `python2.x`.
 You can choose a specific `python` version running it explicitely via command line, for example you may select `python3` with
 ```
-python3 /path/to/physbiblio.py
+python3 /path/to/PhysBiblio
 ```

 You may want to create a menu shortcut to PhysBiblio.